matthewdeanmartin/ama/README.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed)

-My name is Scott Hanselman.
-I'm [@shanselman](https://twitter.com/shanselman) on Twitter.
+My name is Matthew Martin.
+I'm [@mistersql](https://twitter.com/mistersql) on Twitter.

 I get a lot of questions by email.
 This way anyone can read the answer!